Preserve trails are partially open – please read details here.

 Look for Junco Drive on your left.
 The parking area for the Ecology Center and for hiking is straight ahead, on the left.
 Please park at a slight angle with the nose of your car toward the woods.
 To the left of the lot, you’ll see a white and green sign above a park bench that says: Cathance River Ecology Center Visitor Entrance.
 (The center is not visible from the parking lot.)

-The Heath Trail starts on the opposite side of the road from the park bench (look for the boulders marking the trail entrance).
+The Heath Trail starts on the opposite side of the road from the stone bench (look for a wood bench across the road, marking the trail entrance).

-To reach the Ecology Center or access the rest of the trail network, head down the wooden stairs next to the park bench (next to a large animal-shaped rock).
-At the bottom of the steps, head right on the dirt road to reach the Ecology Center (approximately 2-3 minute walk).
+To reach the Ecology Center or access the rest of the trail network, head down the stone stairs near the stone bench.
+At the bottom of the steps, head right on the dirt road (Rensenbrink Way) to reach the Ecology Center (approximately 2-3 minute walk).

 Trails in Construction Area and Parking Changes